 My wife and I recently moved to another state to be closer to her family.
 We decided to rent before buying, and we are currently assessing our wants and needs for the next house we buy.
-We have one child and may have one more, so we will probably be looking for a 3 or 4 bedroom house (the 4th bedroom is optional as long as I have a dedicated office as I run a business from home).
+We have one child and may have one more, so we will probably be looking for a 3 or 4-bedroom house (the 4th bedroom is optional as long as I have a dedicated office as I run a business from home).

 Run the numbers in your budget to determine how much you can afford for your monthly house payment.
-Be sure to include all associated costs, such as your mortgage payment, home owner’s insurance, property taxes, utilities, etc. More on these costs below.
+Be sure to include all associated costs, such as your mortgage payment, home owner’s insurance, property taxes, utilities, etc. More on these costs are below.

-Most people can’t afford to pay cash for a house, so chances are, you will need to apply for a home mortgage to purchase a house.
+Most people can’t afford to pay cash for a house, so you will need to apply for a home mortgage to purchase a house.
 Mortgage rates are still low, which makes many mortgages relatively affordable.
 But just because a bank is willing to lend you money doesn’t mean you should get a mortgage for the full amount.
 You should consider other factors as well.

 Purchasing a home is expensive.
 It’s best to make a down payment of 20% or more so you can borrow less money and avoid paying Private Mortgage Insurance (PMI).
-In many areas of the US it is currently a buyer’s market, so you may be able to get the seller to pay the closing costs.
+In many areas of the US, it is currently a buyer’s market, so you may be able to get the seller to pay the closing costs.
 If not, then don’t forget to factor in potential closing costs in your estimations.
 Additional costs may include moving your belongings, remodeling, landscaping, new furniture, etc.

 Immediate costs to consider: Down payment, closing costs, moving costs, remodeling, landscaping, furniture, and other associated new home costs.

-Ongoing costs.
 Owning a house is expensive.
 You have to make the monthly mortgage payment (which often includes your homeowner’s insurance and property taxes if you use an escrow account, and PMI if applicable).
 You may also have to pay Home Owner’s Association fees (HOA) or similar costs, and you should consider ongoing costs such as maintenance and utilities.
 Many people overlook the cost of utilities when they move to a new location.
 However, the change can be substantial if you are relocating to an area with extreme temperatures, increasing or decreasing the size of your house, etc.

 Ongoing costs to consider: Monthly mortgage payment, home owner’s insurance, PMI (if applicable), taxes, association fees, maintenance, and utilities.